sofiawallq/restaurant-sakura/README.md

 ### User Stories

 An agile approach was used to initialize the project, with Epics to draw out the structure for the user stories a give me as a developer the bigger picture of the project.
-After the user stories and epics were finished they were given labels to identify the must-haves, the should-haves, the could-haves and the wont-have - all in line with MoSCoW prioritazion method.
+After the user stories and epics were finished they were given labels to identify the must-haves, the should-haves, the could-haves and the wont-have - all in line with the MoSCoW prioritazion method.

-I do think many of my User Stories should have been split into more detailed stories if this was a project that were to be used by a restaurant IRL.
-For example the "Contact restaurant" User Story could have been split up into stories about reading the contact info, creating the form fields, getting a respones and so on - but in this project I focused on the process of creating some Stories to draw out my process.
+I do think many of my User Stories should have been split into more detailed stories if this was a project that were to be used by an actual existing restaurant.
+For example the "Contact restaurant" User Story could have been split up into stories about reading the contact info, creating the form fields, getting a respons and so on - but in this project I focused on the process of creating some Stories to draw out my main process.

 __EPIC: Book a table__